Joan of Kent-26th April 1355

 She would have to find a point of leverage, somebody with some influence, who would be prepared to argue her case with the King and inevitably, the Pope.

-And then, of course, there was Ximene Trencavel, a bigger threat to her ambition than any other.
+And then, of course, there was Ximene Trencavel, a bigger threat to her ambition than anyone else.